jzProg/nd035-c2-car-website-backend/pricing-service/README.md

 # Pricing Service

-The Pricing Service is a REST WebService that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.
-In this project, you will convert it to a microservice.
+The Pricing Service is a microservice that simulates a backend that stores and retrieves the price of a vehicle given a vehicle id as input.

-## Features
+## Persistence

-- REST WebService integrated with Spring Boot
+- The prices per vehicle are stored in the `prices.json` file and are populated to microservice's `H2` in-memory database on startup.

 ## Instructions

-#### TODOs
+#### Tests

-- Convert the Pricing Service to be a microservice.
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+A Unit Test is added to check whether the application appropriately generates a price for a given vehicle ID.

 #### Run the code